Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/influence/material.rst

 - If you want transparent material, and use a texture mapped to *Alpha*, nothing happens with the default settings, because the *Alpha* value in the *Material* panel is 1.
   So you have to set *DVar* to 0 to get transparent material (and of course *Z Transparency* also).
   This is a common problem for beginners.
-Or do it the other way round - set *Alpha* to 0 and leave *Dvar* on 1.
+Or do it the other way round: set *Alpha* to 0 and leave *Dvar* on 1.
   Of course the texture is used inverted then.

 Bump Mapping